ezakhar/help/en/basics/analyse-detailed-activity.md

 Relative power - a calculated indicator showing power in watts per kilogram.
 This is one of the most important indicators for cyclists.

-Relative power is calculated based on the [VAM](#vam) according to the following formula: по формуле:
+Relative power is calculated based on the [VAM](#vam) according to the following formula:

 **Relative power \(W/kg\) = VAM \(m/hour\) / \(Grade factor x 100\)**,
 where Grade factor = 2 + \(Grade in percents / 10\).